 Empathy begins with being tenderhearted.
 But empathy is far more than being tenderhearted.
 It includes the capacity to feel and share another person’s emotions.
 That is, to get inside their heads and hearts.
 It involves a kind of emotional bonding.
-The empath is capable of feeling what another person feels, to match another person’s emotions.
+An empath is capable of feeling what another person feels, to match another person’s emotions.

-But simply understanding and feeling is not enough.
+But simply understanding and feeling are not enough.
 Being able to come alongside and help and make a difference takes empathy to a whole new level.
 And armed with this understanding, can we actually make a difference?